minvws/nl-kat-coordination/docs/source/manual/reports.rst

 - **Normal report:** selecting one or more reports will show the contents of each report below each other.
 These reports can be exported as PDF.
 - **Aggregate report:** selecting one or more reports will show aggregation of the data for each selected reports.
 This means that certain results from boefjes are aggregated together and can be used to get a general overview of the current compliance status of the scanned objects.
 These reports can be exported as PDF and JSON.
 - **Multi report:** allow you to compare an organisation with another organisation based on the organisation tags.
 This is only possible for aggregate reports.
+The report is very similar to the data within the aggregate report, but then consists of data across multiple organisations.

 The table below gives an overview of which 12 reports are available.
 It also describes which Object is required in the selection process and whether the report is available as normal and/or as aggregate report.